Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 • Parks, recreational areas, and other public infrastructure

-Projects funded by federal resources must comply with the Davis-Bacon Act, while state-funded projects follow the CCA guidelines.
+Federally funded projects follow the Davis-Bacon Act, while state-funded projects above the CCA thresholds follow VDOL's rate schedule.

 Prevailing Wage Determinations